pdf-raku/PDF-Tags-raku/README.md

 ```

 An [PDF::XObject::Form](https://pdf-raku.github.io/PDF-Class-raku/PDF/XObject/Form) may be associated with a marked content
 sub-tree.
-This may be achieved by marking the form against a document fragment, then calling `do` to repeatably insert
+This may be achieved by marking the form against a document fragment, then calling `do` to repeatably
-the fragment, as demonstrated below:
+render the form, while inserting the fragment, as demonstrated below:

 ```raku